Home » Workshop » Dust Control » Best Dust Collectors For Small Shops

 • Table saws do best with high CFM machines as the open space of the saw requires more air volume

-• Planer dust collectors have a concentrated suction, but require a large dust collector with cyclonic action preferred to separate wood chips
+• Planer dust collectors have a concentrated suction but require a prominent dust collector with cyclonic action preferred to separate wood chips

 • Drum sanders matched with a canister-style filter work best as the fine dust they produce must be captured